g105b/switcheroo/README.md

-# Update DOM elements from a serverside render.
+# Update DOM elements from the server.

 A common requirement when using a serverside programming language is to update the page asynchronously, without having to refresh the whole page.
 This often forces one of the following decisions to be made: